CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_Schematic/04_Crystal-Circuitry.md

-# Connecting the Crystal Oscillator in STM32 Microcontroller Circuits Using KiCad
+# Connecting the Crystal Oscillator in STM32 Microcontroller Circuits

 Integrating a crystal oscillator into your STM32 microcontroller circuit is a pivotal step in ensuring accurate timing, especially for high-speed communication protocols such as USB, CAN, and UART.
 This document provides a comprehensive guide on designing and implementing a crystal oscillator circuit using KiCad, covering fundamental principles, component selection, schematic design, and best practices.